 Yozons created a simpler, more scalable, more easily adopted technology that incorporated PKI concepts into the server, allowing users to be dynamically authenticated in various ways (such as post business process verification, email-based authentication, password-protected transactions, centralized or distributed user login, and/or the use of other authentication systems such as those that use credit or other personal information databases) without users having to be pre-established or generate keys or acquire digital certificate credentials or exchange keys among the communicating parties before taking advantage of server-controlled processing of digital documents, including electronic signatures.

-Yozons has licensed for our customers the full rights to DocuSign's U.S. Patent 6,289,460 for use in all of our electronic signature products and services.
+Yozons previously licensed for our customers the full rights to DocuSign's U.S. Patent 6,289,460 for use in all of our electronic signature products and services.
 Subsequently, the USPTO cancelled claims 1-19 while allowing claim 20.
+What little remains of this patent's claims expired on December 6, 2019.
+All are free to use this patent that was never used outside of the long-defunct DocuTouch.